-They can help you arrange a Blyde River Canyon tour, cultural experiences at Shangaan River Club and encounters with Africa’s largest land mammals at Elephant Whispers.
+They can help you arrange a cultural experience at Shangaan River Club and encounters with Africa’s largest land mammals at Elephant Whispers.
 You could also visit Perry’s Bridge Reptile Park and the Cheetah Project or just watch the hippos, crocodiles and other wildlife at the river.

 Hippo Hollow Country Estate

 Time now for another country.
 In 2018, during celebrations for the 50th anniversary of Swazi independence from British rule, the king announced a name change.
 Swaziland would henceforth be called eSwatini.
 A move critics said was made without consultation.
 But this is one of the world's last remaining absolute monarchies and the king rules by decree.
 It’s not big, just over seventeen thousand square miles, but is home to a wide range of landscapes, from bushveld to forested ravines.
-For a landlocked country, it’s green.
-It’s also one of the few countries in the world where both black and white rhinos can be found.
+It’s one of the few countries in the world where both black and white rhinos can be found.

 On the way: Travel south and cross the border into Swaziland.
 It’s a 285km drive and will take 3 to 4 hours.